Selective Laser Sintering (SLS)

 Overview

-Selective Laser Sintering (SLS) is a powder-bed 3D printing process that uses a laser to fuse layers of thermoplastic powder, usually nylon.
-The surrounding unfused powder supports the part during printing, so you can design complex geometries, internal channels, lattices, and nested assemblies without support structures.
-Parts are typically strong, isotropic enough for real functional testing, and suitable for many end-use applications.
+Selective Laser Sintering (SLS) is a powder-bed 3D printing process that uses a laser to fuse thermoplastic powder layer-by-layer.
+The surrounding unfused powder supports the part during the build, so complex internal features, lattices, and assemblies with moving clearances are practical without support removal.

 Common Materials